 Thousands of years ago people searched for the Savior, the promised Messiah.
 And every year Easter reveals the hopeful answer people sought then and still search for today.

-You and I know the search begins and ends with Jesus.
+We know the search begins and ends with Jesus.
 But for many who are searching, Easter is about bunnies, colored eggs, and baskets full of candy.
 How can you reach these families and help them discover the true hope of Easter?

 Why not do it through the hearts—and tummies—of children?
 This Easter, make something old new again by reaching out to your community with an unforgettable Easter Egg Hunt that leaves people hungry for the message and hope of Easter.

 Your Easter Egg Hunt offers great opportunities for people in your church and community to serve.
-Use these ideas for your outreach preparations:
+Use these ideas for your outreach preparations.

 1. Scout the Hunt